he-actlab/AxBench_old/README.md

 *** === Build and Run AxBench ===***

-1) After downloading the **AxBench**, please go to the *anpu.compiler* directory and run the Makefile.
-It will create a static library which will be later used to execute the applications on analog neural network model.
+1) After downloading the **AxBench**, please go to the *parrot.c/src* directory and run *bash buildlib.sh*.
+It will create a static library which will be later used to execute the Parrot transformation on the applications.

-2) Then, in the root directory specify the **full path** location of the *anpu.compiler* and the location of the FANN library in *config.mk*.
+2) Then, modify **config.mk** in the **applications** folder with the location of the Parrot and FANN library.

 3) You are set to use **AxBench**.
 You can simply execute the *run.sh* script to make or run each of the applications.

-**AxBench** can be run in precise or various approximate modes.
-Currently, we support two modes, namely *NPU_OBSERVATION* and *NPU_FANN*.
-The observation mode simply runs the applications in the precise mode and generates the precise outputs in the data directory.
-The FANN mode runs the applications on a NN and generates the approximate output and reports the output error.
-The NN configuration for each application are placed in the corresponding application directory inside the *cfg* directory.
+**AxBench** contains both the applications and the necessary annotations for execution on NPU.

 *** === Software License === ***